Hot off the Press-es

 This reads like the What to Expect When You’re Expecting of books about working remotely.
 Acknowledging some of the benefits of wfh (not getting out of your pjs until dinner), Wexler also warns that “there’s a fine line between sensei and senseless” and he offers practical advice for not crossing that line too often.
 This is a fun, philosophical guide to setting good work-at-home habits and making them stick.

-A Jewish man wears a face mask to curb the spread of the coronavirus as he reads from a Torah scroll at the Western Wall, the holiest site where Jews can pray in Jerusalem’s Old City, on April 10, 2020.
+A Jewish man wears a face mask to curb the spread of the coronavirus as he reads from a Torah scroll at the Western Wall, the holiest site where Jews can pray in Jerusalem’s Old City.

 (RNS) — Jews are not unfamiliar with pain and suffering.
 We memorialize national calamity with holidays, rituals and remembrances, as we do today on Holocaust Remembrance Day.
 We have highly scripted rituals of mourning and remembrance.
 Even amid the joy of a wedding, the groom smashes a glass to recall the destruction of the Temple in Jerusalem centuries ago.
 Most recently, the Holocaust forced us to confront a stark existential question: How can a supposedly benevolent G-d allow such a terrible thing to happen?